 The term ‘Obsolescence’ refers to the economic deterioration by

-(a) the invention of improved technique or equipment
+(a) the invention of improved techniques or equipment

 (b) market decline due to changes in taste and fashion etc.

-(c) inadequacy of existing plant to meet the increased business.
+(c) inadequacy of existing plants to meet the increased business.

 Accounting Treatment of Depreciation

-In accounting, the depreciation is charged against the Profit and Loss Account profits.
+The depreciation is charged against the Profit and Loss Account profits in accounting.
 In another sense, the amount of depreciation is debited to the Profit and Loss Account, and the amount of profit is reduced to the extent of depreciation.
 There are several methods of computing depreciation that vary from business to business and according to the nature of the industry.